FlowFuse/website/src/blog/2024/04/sending-and-receiving-telegram-messages-with-node-red.md

    - telegram
 ---

 Integrating messaging applications or services in home automation is becoming common.
-Telegram is a popular choice among those messaging platforms in IoT.
+Telegram is a popular choice among those messaging platforms.
 Today, in this guide, we will demonstrate how to integrate Telegram with Node-RED applications for sending and receiving messages

 <!--more-->